SW7055 - Communication, Skills and Values in Social Work (2021/22)

 4. Critically demonstrate an ability to learn from service users and carers

 This is a Prerequisite Module which all students must pass to progress to placement.
-Students will compile a Portfolio consisting of three Summative Assessment components.
-Students must pass all three Summative Assessment Components.
+Students will complete two Summative Assessment components.
+Students must pass both Summative Assessment Components.

-The student is required to complete a two-thousand-word reflective evaluation on what they have learnt from the communication, skills and values module and demonstrate how they will take this learning into future practice – the first placement (demonstrating readiness for direct practice).
+The student is required to complete a two-thousand-word reflective evaluation where they discuss their learning from the practical task and the module contents more widely demonstrating how they will take this learning into future practice – the first placement (demonstrating readiness for direct practice).
+The evaluation must consider learning in relation to values, AOP ADP, legislation, professional boundaries and feedback from service users and/or carers

 Moss, B. (2015) Communication skills in health and social care.
-London: SAGE Publications
+United Kingdom: SAGE Publications

 The British Journal of Social Work.